minio/operator/docs/STS.md

 MinIO Operator offers support
 for [Secure Tokens](https://min.io/docs/minio/linux/developers/security-token-service.html?ref=op-gh) (a.k.a.
 STS) which
 are a
-form of temporary access credentials for you
+form of temporary access credentials for your
-MinIO Tenant, in essence this allows you to control access to your MinIO tenant from your applications without having to explicitly create credentials for each application, in fact no credentials need to be created at all.
+MinIO Tenant.
+In essence, this allows you to control access to your MinIO tenant from your applications without having to explicitly create credentials for each application; in fact no credentials need to be created at all.

 # Authorization Flow

-For an application to gain access into a MinIO Tenant, a `PolicyBinding` granting explicit access to the application's [Service Account](https://kubernetes.io/docs/concepts/security/service-accounts/), authorization is then validated using the following steps:
+For an application to gain access into a MinIO Tenant, a `PolicyBinding` granting explicit access to the application's [Service Account](https://kubernetes.io/docs/concepts/security/service-accounts/).
+Authorization is then validated using the following steps:

 1. AssumeRoleWithWebIdentity call